bohrer-lab/ecodata-matlab/docs/index.rst

 .. include:: ../README.md
    :parser: myst_parser.sphinx_

+.. youtube:: A7reIKCmxZQ

-In the example below, ECODATA was used to create a custom animation of moose movements in southwestern Canada, using
+In the example above, ECODATA was used to create a custom animation of moose movements in southwestern Canada, using

 - Tracking data from Movebank study `Peters Hebblewhite Alberta-BC Moose
   <https://www.movebank.org/cms/webapp?gwt_fragment=page=studies,path=study178994931>`_